Influenza: Infection control

 Since influenza viruses circulate in animals such as birds and pigs, prevention of transmission from these animals is important.
 Water treatment, indoor raising of animals, quarantining sick animals, vaccination, and biosecurity are the primary measures used.
 Placing poultry houses and piggeries on high ground away from high-density farms, backyard farms, live poultry markets, and bodies of water helps to minimize contact with wild birds.
-Closure of live poultry markets appears to the most effective measure and has shown to be effective at controlling the spread of H5N1, H7N9, and H9N2.
+Closure of live poultry markets appears to be the most effective measure and has shown to be effective at controlling the spread of H5N1, H7N9, and H9N2.
 Other biosecurity measures include cleaning and disinfecting facilities and vehicles, banning visits to poultry farms, not bringing birds intended for slaughter back to farms, changing clothes, disinfecting foot baths, and treating food and water.

 If live poultry markets are not closed, then "clean days" when unsold poultry is removed and facilities are disinfected and "no carry-over" policies to eliminate infectious material before new poultry arrive can be used to reduce the spread of influenza viruses.
 If a novel influenza viruses has breached the aforementioned biosecurity measures, then rapid detection to stamp it out via quarantining, decontamination, and culling may be necessary to prevent the virus from becoming endemic.
 Vaccines exist for avian H5, H7, and H9 subtypes that are used in some countries.
 In China, for example, vaccination of domestic birds against H7N9 successfully limited its spread, indicating that vaccination may be an effective strategy if used in combination with other measures to limit transmission.
 In pigs and horses, management of influenza is dependent on vaccination with biosecurity.